 Senior Leadership Team

 The Senior Leadership Team forms the senior administrative core of the Louis Riel School Division and reports directly to elected Trustees.
-In addition to the Superintendent, the Senior Leadership Team includes four Assistant Superintendents, three Directors, as well as a Secretary-Treasurer and Assistant Secretary-Treasurer.
+In addition to the Superintendent, the Senior Leadership Team includes three Assistant Superintendents, four Directors, as well as a Secretary-Treasurer and Assistant Secretary-Treasurer.
 Here is the Senior Leadership Organizational Chart

 LRSD School Board